 Lightning protection system

 The function of a lightning protection system is to protect structures from fire or mechanical destruction and persons in the buildings from injury or even death.
+A lightning protection system consists of an external and an internal lightning protection system (presented in Figure 1).

 The functions of the external lightning protection system are: